Pump and Dump vs Structured Investing

 What changes when you use structure

-A structured investor does not need to avoid manipulation — it simply never qualifies within the system.
+A structured investor does not need to “fight” manipulation.

 From theory to implementation